solid/notifications-panel/proposals/solid-webhook-notifications.md

 #### 3. Negotiate for the WebHook protocol

-The Client Server makes a request to the `notification_endpoint` provided in the metadata resource.
+The subscribing server makes a request to the `notification_endpoint` provided in the metadata resource.
 It includes `WebHookSubscription2021` as the desired type and `state`, `rate`, and `webhook-auth` as the desired features.

 ```http
 POST https://pod.example/gateway